NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Thorough Research.md

-When you succeed at a [[Actions/Recall Knowledge|Recall Knowledge]] check, you learn an additional fact about the subject.
-When you critically succeed at a Recall Knowledge check, you can gain even more additional information or context than normal, at the GM's discretion.
+You have comprehensive knowledge in your fields of interest.
+When you succeed at a Recall Knowledge check, you gain additional information or context.
+When you critically succeed at a check to Recall Knowledge, you get additional information or context or can ask an additional follow-up question (the GM chooses which).

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*